hschneid/xfvrp/README.md

 - Licence update (year 2022)
 - Updated libs for security fixes

-### 11.4.6
-- Licence update (year 2022)
-- Refactoring of solution builder for preset solutions
-- Refactoring of First Best heuristic - 3 to 10 times faster for bigger instances
-- Introducing parameter to limit the number of routes per depot.
-Currently, this is still not a limit for all depots.
-We are working on this.
-- Added Solomon instances for benchmarking

 ### 11.4.5
 #### Breaking Changes
 - Renamed XFVRPOptType >> XFVRPOptTypes